- Reference Number: HEY-963/2022

 What happens afterwards?

-Immediately after the operation there may be a little discomfort, some spots of blood from the nose and some facial bruising at the site of the operation (this would be expected to resolve within 2 – 4 weeks).
+Immediately after the operation there may be a little discomfort, some spots of blood from the nose and some facial bruising at the site of the operation, (which would be expected to resolve within 2 – 4 weeks).
 Occasionally, a pressure bandage will be placed over the site of the operation to reduce the bruising.
 This will be removed before you go home.
 Usually you can go home the day after surgery.

 In order to prevent infection you will be prescribed eye drops or ointment for two weeks and possibly antibiotic tablets to take for 5 – 7 days.
 Some patients are also prescribed a nasal steroid spray twice a day.

 The first clinic appointment is 7 – 10 days after surgery to remove the stitches if they have been used.
 The second appointment will be 6 – 8 weeks after surgery to remove the tubes in the outpatient department.
-A final check is usually made six months after surgery when you will be discharged from our care if all is well.
+A final check is usually made six months after surgery when you will be discharged if all is well.

 Is there anything that I should avoid after the operation?